felixplasser/theodore-qc/doc/source/program_specific_information.rst

      Print[ P_Overlap ] 1
     end

-It is recommended also in this case to read the CI-vectors from the binary file <code>orca.cis</code> rather than from standard output.
+It is recommended also in this case to read the CI-vectors from the binary file `orca.cis` rather than from standard output.
 To do this, set

 ::

     read_binary=True

-In the case of TDA both options work, for RPA <code>read_binary=True</code> has to be used.
+In the case of TDA both options work, for RPA `read_binary=True` has to be used.

 Gaussian - TDDFT
 ~~~~~~~~~~~~~~~~